-Nothing More than Peelings...
+Nothing More Than Peelings...

-There's no easy way to break it to you: peeling a lobster is messy, painstaking work.
+There's no easy way to break it to you: Peeling a lobster is messy, painstaking work.

 This should break or crease most of the cartilaginous material under the tail.
 Next, pull apart the edge of the shell.
-It should separate quite easily (if not, use kitchen shears to carefully snip through the cartilage, then try pulling it apart again).
-Once cracked open, the shell meat should easily pop out.
+It should separate quite easily.
+(If not, use kitchen shears to carefully snip through the cartilage, then try pulling it apart again.)
+Once it's cracked open, the shell meat should easily pop out.

 For very hard-shell lobsters, some more force is required.
-I start by wrapping them in a clean dish towel, and whacking them sharply all over with the back of a heavy cleaver.
+I start by wrapping them in a clean dish towel and whacking them sharply all over with the back of a heavy cleaver.
 The goal here is to crack them like eggshells, not smash them into smithereens.

-Once they're good and crackly, I break off the knuckles (I protect my hands with clean dish towels—yes, I go through lots of them), then gently break off the small pincer.
+Once they're good and crackly, I break off the knuckles (protecting my hands with more clean dish towels—yes, I go through lots of them), then gently break off the small pincer.
 If I'm lucky or feeling extra talented, I manage to get the shell off the pincer without ripping the meat off the rest of the claw.
 More often, I have to fish out the little nugget with a skewer or a chopstick.